The Value of Medicare Agents: What MedPAC Overlooked

 Another focal point of MedPAC’s presentation was agent compensation.
 The commission structure implied that agents may be financially motivated to steer clients toward specific plans.

-• CMS caps Medicare Advantage, and Part D commissions assert that agents do not receive excessive incentives for any specific plan.
+• CMS caps Medicare Advantage and Part D commissions, and agents assert that they do not receive excessive incentives for any specific plan.

 • Agents must be transparent about which plans they represent and cannot make misleading claims.